groundsgg/.github/cla.md

 ## 4. Patent License

-You grant Scelus Development (Lukas Jost) a perpetual, worldwide, royalty-free, irrevocable patent license for any patents necessarily infringed by your Contribution, to the extent required to use the Contribution as part of the Project.
+You grant the Project Maintainer a perpetual, worldwide, royalty-free, irrevocable patent license for any patents necessarily infringed by your Contribution, to the extent required to use the Contribution as part of the Project.

 ## 5. Contributor Representations